JasonEngbrecht/virtual_client/CURRENT_SPRINT.md

 # Current Sprint: MVP - Minimum Viable Conversation

 ## 📍 Session Handoff
-**Last Updated**: 2025-01-27 19:00
+**Last Updated**: 2025-01-28 21:30
-**Last Completed**: Major documentation pivot to MVP approach **Ready to Start**: MVP Week 1 - Day 1 (Session & Message Models) **Tests Passing**: All foundation tests passing ✅ (300 total tests) **Pivot Rationale**: Building infrastructure without validating core conversation experience **Notes for Next Session**:
+**Last Completed**: Part 3: Database Migration - Complete with all test fixes **Ready to Start**: Part 4: Basic Session Service **Tests Passing**: All tests passing ✅ (343 tests) **Notes for Next Session**:
-- Foundation CRUD complete (17.25 hours of solid infrastructure)
-- Successfully pivoted all documentation to MVP approach
-- Created comprehensive MVP tracking and patterns
-- Target scale clarified: 10-20k students, 6M+ messages/semester
-- API costs projected: ~$4,500/semester with Claude Sonnet
+- Fixed database migration issues by updating integration tests to use standard fixtures
+- Updated test_section_api.py and test_client_api.py to remove legacy database initialization
+- All tests now use ORM-based database initialization from conftest.py
+- Database schema fully migrated with messages table and session updates
-- Ready to implement simplified session/message models
+- Ready to implement Session Service following established patterns
-- Focus: Get to real conversations ASAP
+- Can now safely delete legacy files: database/schema.sql and backend/scripts/init_db.py

 ## 📍 Where We Are in the Journey
 - **Previous Phase**: 1.5 Assignment Management ✅ (All parts complete)